 Cleaning solar panels helps especially in areas that don’t have regular rainstorms.
 When solar arrays don’t have build-up, it increases the amount of sunlight that hits the solar cells, which increases production and system efficiency.

 Solar Panels and Snow

-Get the Most From Your Solar Array
+Get the Most from Your Solar Array

 To get the most from your solar array, decrease energy consumption or use high-energy appliances during the day.
 Decreasing the amount of electricity will also add longevity to the solar array’s production and efficiency.

-Installing battery backup helps store excess energy, too, so you don’t have to rely on the local utility’s net metering rates.
+Installing a battery backup helps store excess energy, too, so you don’t have to rely on the local utility’s net metering rates.
 Adding a smart thermostat can help reduce the amount of electricity needed for cooling and heating.
 When combined, these energy decreasing options and potentiating of solar modules’ efficiency will maximize the ROI for solar-powered homeowners.